-Shippers send Uber details information of their shipment, where and when to pick it up, and where to go as well as when to get to the delivery address.
+- Shippers send Uber detailed information about their shipment, where and when to pick the load up, where to go, and when to get to the delivery address.

-The carrier will get all the information needed with Uber Freight: how much the load costs, the weight, the truck type required, and so on.
+- The carrier gets all the information needed with Uber Freight: how much the load costs, the weight, the truck type required, etc.

-And also, the carrier has the freedom to pick the loads that make the most sense for them.
+- The carrier also has the freedom to pick the loads that make the most sense for them.

-The Uber app, most importantly, enables the trucking company to book loads 24/7 and get paid within seven days.
+- Most importantly, the Uber app enables the trucking company to book loads 24/7 and get paid within seven days.

 Uber Freight Vehicle Requirements

-- Your bank account information – Uber Freight use this to pay drivers using ACH direct deposit
+- Driver’s bank account information – Uber Freight use this to pay drivers using ACH direct deposit

 - State-level motor carrier permits and registrations